IMMM-SFA/go/README.md

 #### `go` is an open-source grid operations model

 ### Purpose
-`go` was created to:

-  - Prepare topologies for grid networks
-  - Model grid operations under projections of alterate futures
+`go` was created to model grid operations under projections of alterate futures

 ### Install `go`